HodayaPinian/PET-CT-segmentation/README.md

 arXiv:2007.14728

-in short ; use PET images as attention map (train by UNET) on the CT image for imphazie wanted area.
+in short ; use PET images as attention map (train by UNET) on the CT image for emphasize wanted area.

-how; it take the traind PET (= attention map ) and multyplaid it with the add values in the upscaling phase in the CT UNET training.
+how; it take the traind PET (= attention map ) and multiplier it with the add values in the upsampling phase in the CT UNET training.

 ![image](https://user-images.githubusercontent.com/61969606/136341751-aba8e9b8-9c9f-4fb8-ada0-1de21bb526d8.png)